sekhri101/personal-goals/happy-moments/README.md

 # Happy Moments

+4/28/16
+---
+S and I won the "Most Creative" prize for the website we made! :trophy:

 4/26/16
 ---
 Katie wrote me an awesome recommendation on LinkedIn, and then I wrote a bunch of other people recommendations, and then I felt full of goodwill.